Pyseph/PacketProfiler/README.md

 This BindableEvent may also be used to log RemoteEvents that have been created at run-time.

+## Renaming RemoteEvents
+Some games may rename their RemoteEvents for network & encoding purposes (such as those that only use 1 RemoteEvent for everything).
+You can rename RemoteEvents by adding a `RemoteName.profiler` ModuleScript anywhere in ReplicatedStorage, whose return must be a function.
+This function will be called with two arguments: the invoked RemoteEvent, and the RemoteEvent's first argument.
+The function must return a string, which will be used as the RemoteEvent's name in the profiler.
+**NOTE**: adding this will cause the profiler to use the module to rename all remote events, so make sure to return the original name if you don't want to rename a specific RemoteEvent.

 # Installation

 ### Method 1: Studio Plugin (Roblox Studio)